PostHog/posthog.com/contents/tutorials/aa-testing.md

 ![Create an experiment](../images/tutorials/aa-testing/experiment.png)

-If you use an absolute goal, like total pageviews, make sure to use an equal variant split (which is default).
+If you use an absolute goal, like total pageviews, make sure to use an equal variant split (which is the default).
 If you use a relative goal like conversion, you can test non-equal variant splits like 25-75.
 To do this, edit the feature flag with the same key as your experiment, change the variant rollout, and press save.

 ## Implementing your A/A test

-Critical to A/A testing is treating it like a standard A/B test.
+It is critical to A/A testing that you treat it like a standard A/B test.
 This means implementing it like any A/B test.
 You must call the related feature flag, set up code dependent on it, and capture the relevant goal event(s).

 <MultiLanguage>